 Land and Housing

 Connection to land is of central importance to Indigenous Australians.
 The recognition of Indigenous rights in land and waters has been fundamental to the process of reconciliation.

 The National Indigenous Australians Agency is working with Indigenous Australians so that Indigenous land can become an economic asset, as well as a cultural and spiritual asset.

 We are supporting Indigenous land owners and native title holders to make choices about how they maximise economic development opportunities on their land.

-The Commonwealth has direct responsibility for Land Rights in the Northern Territory through the Aboriginal Land Rights (Northern Territory) Act 1976 (Cth).
+The Commonwealth has responsibility for Land Rights in the Northern Territory through the Aboriginal Land Rights (Northern Territory) Act 1976 (Cth).

 Under this Act, traditional owners hold decision-making powers over the use of Aboriginal land.
 Land Councils assist traditional owners to acquire and manage their land.
 Royalty equivalents for mining activity on Aboriginal land in the Northern Territory are paid to the Aboriginals Benefit Account.
 We administer this Account.

-We also have a role in negotiating township leases, which are a specific type of long-term lease (up to 99 years) over communities on Aboriginal land in the Northern Territory.
-Township leases can support bankable interests in land and positive economic development outcomes by providing long-term tradable tenure.
+We also have a role in negotiating township leases, which are a type of long-term lease (up to 99 years) over communities on Aboriginal land in the Northern Territory.
+Township leases can support economic development outcomes by providing long-term tradable tenure.